Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

       <Input handleClick={name => setDisplayName(name)} />
 ```

-Again, to prevent an infinite loop or some other issue, you’ve passed in an inline arrow function instead.
-It will receive a `name` value as an argument when the `Input` component calls this function, and you immediately call the `setDisplayName()` method to update the `displayName` value in `state`.
+Again, to prevent an infinite loop or some other issue, you passed in an inline arrow function instead.
+It will receive a `name` value as an argument when the `Input` component calls this function, and immediately call the `setDisplayName()` method to update the `displayName` value in `state`.

 Fantastic!!
 Everything for this Greetings App is finished.
 Save everything and refresh the page in the browser to see it in action.
 Everything should look and behave as it did before.